🔧 Link Stack Dependencies

 - type: stack-output

-stack_name: payment-app-network
+stack: payment-app-network

-output_key: PublicSubnetA
+output: PublicSubnetA

 - type: stack-output

-stack_name: payment-app-network
+stack: payment-app-network

-field; you can also point at external stacks by specifying their deployed CloudFormation name.- Treat list parameters as arrays—you can mix literals and output references inside the same list.
+stackmust match the CloudFormation stack name.
+For stacks defined instackaroo.yaml, use the stack key (the name used in the stacks map); you can also point at external stacks by specifying their deployed CloudFormation name.- Treat list parameters as arrays—you can mix literals and output references inside the same list.

 - Keep output keys consistent with the source template to avoid runtime errors.